Call-for-Code/AI-mergency/README.md

 6. Use your browser to navigate to `localhost:3000` and try the app.
    Don't forget to enable sound!
 7. The database tables have to be created initally.
 To do that:
-   - locate the file setupDb.js
+   - locate the file `setupDb.js`
-   - in the exports.reset method, uncomment the dropTable calls
+   - in the `exports.reset` method, uncomment the dropTable calls
    - restart your app
-   - click the button "Reset Demo Database" below the call panel
+   - click the button `Reset Demo Database` below the call panel
    - reactivate the dropTable calls

 #### Creating the required service instances